 Actively Caring for People refers to any behavior that goes above and beyond the call of duty on behalf of the health, safety or welfare of another person.
 For decades, Dr. Geller, Alumni-Distinguished Professor of Psychology at Virginia Tech, has applied behavioral science to keep people safe at work and on the road by increasing the quantity and quality of AC4P behaviors.

 In the aftermath of the April 16th, 2007 tragedy, Shane McCarty, Joey Zakutney, Brandon Carroll, Hunter Bradshaw, David Dorsett, Deepu George, Taris Mullins, Joanne Dean Geller, and Dr. E Scott Geller initiated the Actively Caring Movement.
-These students recognized 2,000 people across the Virginia Tech campus with green actively-caring wristbands were distributed across the country to individuals performing acts of caring with the instructions to pay it forward, by passing on the wristband, when (s)he observes someone else performing an act of kindness.
+These students recognized 2,000 people across the Virginia Tech campus with green actively-caring wristbands for performing acts of caring with the instructions to pay it forward, by passing on the wristband, when (s)he observes someone else performing an act of kindness.
 By using the wristband to recognize helping behavior, a tangible reminder of kindness is associated with the feeling of self- transcendence.

 Imagine a world full of compassion - individuals helping others, receiving kindness with gratitude, and recognizing others who are actively caring.
 We believe that recognition for kind acts is the most effective way to help increase kindness, facilitate a sense of connection and remind people that their contributions matter to others and the world.